gt-cs3220-23fall/cs3220-labs/lab3/README.md

 **Grading policy**

-If the bitstream you submit can be successfully deployed on the pynq board and the value in step [12] are correct, you will receive full credit.
+If the bitstream you submit can be successfully deployed on the pynq board and the screenshot in step [12] is correct, you will receive full credit.